-Cryptocurrency has become a popular alternative asset class for long-term investors and a volatile asset for short-term traders.
+Cryptocurrency has become a popular alternative digital asset class for long-term investors and a volatile asset for short-term traders.
 Despite its growing popularity, cryptocurrency taxes are complex and ambiguous.
-The IRS clarified some outstanding questions in 2020, but many questions remain and it's important to ensure everything is done right.
+The IRS clarified some outstanding questions in the past year indeed, but many questions around cryptocurrency tax remain and it's important to ensure everything is done right.

 Cryptocurrency Taxes in the United States

-Ordinary income tax rates apply if you sell a cryptocurrency within one year of buying it.
+Ordinary income tax rates apply on short-term capital gain, that is, if you sell a cryptocurrency within one year of buying it.
 In general, these tax rates are significantly higher than the taxes owed by long-term holders.

-Capital gains tax rates apply if you sell a cryptocurrency more than a year after buying it, which is typically lower than the tax rates for short-term holders.
+Long-term capital gain tax rates, on the other hand, apply if you sell a cryptocurrency more than a year after buying it, which is typically lower than the tax rates for short-term holders.

 - Selling crypto for fiat

 - Trading crypto (BTC for ETH, like-kind exchanges are disallowed)